Moussaka: Levant

-In the Levant, moussaka is a cooked dish made up primarily of tomatoes and aubergine, similar to Sicilian caponata, and may also include chickpeas.
+In Lebanon, moussaka is a cooked dish made up primarily of tomatoes and aubergine, similar to Sicilian caponata, and may also include chickpeas.
 It may be served cold as a mezze dish, or hot.
+Lebanese moussaka has a stew-like consistency compared to other vatieties.
+The name maghmour (مغمور) is also used in Lebanon.
+The Syrian and Lebanese musaqa'a (مسقعة) is made in different ways, and differs greatly from the Greek version, it may contain whole fried small augerbines, and may be cooked on top of a stove, it often contains onions and chickpeas.

+Moussaka in Palestinian cuisine generally has minced meat between layers of eggplants.
+In the Gaza Strip, also includes tomatoes.
+Meat in the Gazan version is omitted or substituted for canned meat when not available.

 Egypt

 The Egyptian version of moussaka, mesaqa‘ah, is made from layers of fried aubergine immersed in tomato sauce and then baked.
 A layer of seasoned cooked ground beef is usually added between the aubergine before baking.
 The dish can be served hot but is usually chilled for a day or so to improve the taste.

+A recipe for (مسقعة) appears in the 1893 Arabic cookbook written by Isma'il Pasha of Egypt's personal chef, Ahmed Ibrahim.

+Iraq

+Iraqi tepsi baytinijan is considered to be a variety of moussaka, it is a baked casserole of fried eggplant slices, meatballs, onions, and tomatoes, often served during Ramadan.